carlosrodlop/terraform-lib/docs/AWS_Solution_Architect.md

 - You can also launch an environment with following environment tier:
   - An application that serves HTTP requests runs in a web server environment tier.
   - A backend environment that pulls tasks from an Amazon Simple Queue Service (Amazon SQS) queue runs in a worker environment tier.
+- Simplify developers tasks to quickly deploy and manage applications without thinking about underlying resources.
 - It costs nothing to use Elastic Beanstalk, only the resources it provisions e.g. EC2, ASG, ELB, and RDS etc.

 ### AWS ParallelCluster

+- KeyWords: HPC

 ![ParallelCluster](https://d1.awsstatic.com/HPC2019/Product-Page-Diagram_Paralell-Cluster_How-It-Works.50eb43991f5baa11d4d7687ac8155ed7943341ef.png)

-- Open-source cluster management tools **deploy and manage High Performance Computing (HPC) clusters** resources on AWS (VPC, subnet, cluster type and instance types.) using a simple text file for modeling.
+- Open-source cluster management tools **deploy and manage High Performance Computing (HPC) clusters** resources on AWS (VPC, subnet, cluster type and instance types.) using GUI or a simple text file for modeling and provisioning.
 - You have full control on the underlying resources.
 - AWS ParallelCluster is free, and you pay only for the AWS resources needed to run your applications.

 ### AWS Step Functions (SF)

+- KeyWords: Orchestration, Visual Configuration (No Code)

 ![AWSStepFunctions](https://d1.awsstatic.com/video-thumbs/Step-Functions/AWS_Step_Functions_HIW.bc3d2930f00dd0401269367b8e8617a7dba5915c.png)